fyrox-book/fyrox-book.github.io/src/fyrox/beginning/editor_overview.md

 - By clicking `Create` main menu item and selecting desired entity.
 - By right-clicking on a game entity in `World Viewer` and selecting desired entity from `Add Child` sub-menu.

+Complex objects usually made in 3D modelling software (Blender, 3Ds Max, Maya, etc.) and saved in various formats, Fyrox supports FBX format, which is supported by pretty much any 3D modelling software.
+You can add such object to your scene by drag'n'dropping a desired asset for Asset Browser.
+Find one in the browser, click on it, hold the button and drag it to the Scene Viewer and then release the button.

+You can do the same with other scenes made in the editor (`rgs` files), for example you can create a scene with a few objects in it with some scripts and re-use it across any other scenes.
+Such scene is called [prefab](../scene/prefab.md).

 ## Saving Scene